zalora/sproxy/README.markdown

 $ cp config/sproxy.yml.example config/sproxy.yml
 ```

-Make sure that you have the follwing entry in `/etc/hosts`:
+Make sure that you have the following entry in `/etc/hosts`:

 ```
 127.0.2.1       dev.zalora.com